-- ABS: 1.143 mm – 3.556 mm|
+|ABS||1.143 mm – 3.556 mm|

-- Acetal: 0.762 mm – 3.048 mm|
+|Acetal||0.762 mm – 3.048 mm|

 |Liquid Crystal Polymer||0.762 mm – 3.048 mm|

 |Long-Fiber Reinforced Plastics||1.905 mm – 27.94 mm|

-- Nylon: 0.762 mm – 2.921 mm|
+|Nylon||0.762 mm – 2.921 mm|

-- Polyester: 0.635 mm – 3.175 mm|
+|Polyester||0.635 mm – 3.175 mm|

-- Polyurethane: 2.032 mm – 19.05 mm|
+|Polyurethane||2.032 mm – 19.05 mm|

-Add draft angles to your design
+4. Add draft angles to your design

 If too much force is applied to eject the part, the risk of damaging the ejector pins and even the mould becomes very high.
 Design the walls of parts with a slight slant to avoid this problem.
-This slanting is called draft.
+This slanting is called a draft.

 - For “near-vertical” requirements: 0.5°

-- Most common situations: 2°
+- Most common situations: 1 ~ 2°

 - All shutoff surfaces: 3°

-- Faces with light textures: 3°
+- Faces with light textures: 1 ~ 3°

 - Faces with medium textures: 5°+

-Add ribs and gussets to certain parts
+5. Add ribs and gussets to certain parts

 Certain parts require ribs.
 Ribs and gussets give additional strength to parts and help to eliminate cosmetic defects like warping, sink and voids.
 These features are essential for structural components.
-Therefore, it is preferable to add them to parts rather than increasing the thickness of parts to increase strength.
+Therefore, it is preferable to add them to parts rather than increase the thickness of parts to increase strength.